flexcompute/tidy3d/tidy3d/components/README.md

 For all intents and purposes, this means that the class exists to give some organizational structure, but is not intended to be used directly.
 For example, `AbstractMedium(Tidy3dBaseModel, ABC)` is used to define common characteristics of both dispersive and non-dispersive media, but isn't intemded to be used in a simulation.

-The `@abstractmethod` decorator is similarly used to indicate that the method is indended to be implemented in the subclasses of the `ABC`, but not used or defined directly in the base class.
+The `@abstractmethod` decorator is similarly used to indicate that the method is intended to be implemented in the subclasses of the `ABC`, but not used or defined directly in the base class.

 ## Component Structure